How to back up data on dedicated servers and VPS

 The scripts in the previous procedures create compressed backup files on the VPS or dedicated server itself.
 However, you can also transfer backups to a remote server by using the rsync program.

 If rsync is not installed on the remote server, you can install it by using the operating system's package manager.
-For example, if the server is running CentOS or Fedora, type yum install rsync.
+For example, if the server is running AlmaLinux or Fedora, type yum install rsync.
 If the server is running Debian or Ubuntu, type apt-get install rsync.

 To set up remote backups using rsync, follow these steps: